2025

 Challenge

-WTP Sports Dudes wasn’t new to sports—they were just new to putting it online.
-As their YouTube channel approached monetization, they needed their digital presence to feel established, recognizable, and trustworthy.
-They reached out for brand development and visual identity design that could match the credibility of their conversations and support consistent growth on YouTube.
+WTP Sports Dudes weren’t new to sports—they were new to putting their conversations online.
+As their YouTube channel approached monetization, their digital presence needed to feel established, recognizable, and credible.
+They sought a visual identity system that could match the authenticity of their commentary while supporting consistent growth and platform expansion.

 Creative Strategy